ug-cp/detloclcheck/docs/index.rst

 DetLocLCheck's documentation
 ============================

-``DetLocLCheck`` is a software tool for Detection and Localization of a Checkerboard calibration target containing L shape marker using template matching.

 ``DetLocLCheck`` is a software tool designed for the Detection and Localization of Checkerboard calibration targets containing L-shape markers.
 This tool utilizes template matching for initial detection,